Qqwy/NoMoreOversleeps/README.md

 At the moment it has no other features.

+### Best usage ###

+NoMoreOversleeps is designed for continuous monitoring works best if you have access to all of the integration features, it also

 ### Features that might be added in the future ###

 It would be nice to turn this into a general tool to help people adapt to and track their sleeping schedules.
 On that basis there are lots of good possibilites.
 Some ideas I've had include:

+* Support for controlling smart lighting
+* GPS tracking of phone so you can see where someone is if they aren't at their computer
 * Input your sleeping pattern so you don't have to manually pause during this period
 * Tracking function so you can record your sleeping (and possible oversleeping) along with how good each sleep/nap felt
 * Automate the calling and noise playback if you fail to wake up
 * Send a message to the polysleeping Discord if you fail to wake up so that you can be really embarrased for being such a huge failure
 * Food tracker so you can monitor what you're eating in case this affects your sleep schedule
 * Productivity tracker so you can input what you're doing in each sleep block to avoid wasting time
+* Integration with EEG to track SWS/REM acquisition

-I probably won't implement any of these, but we will see.
+I probably won't implement most of these, but we will see.

 ### Known issues ###

 * The RAM usage is too high.
 There may be a possible memory leak somewhere I haven't found.
 It appears to be related to the webcam code, as it worked fine prior to that :/
+* Some features only work and/or were only tested on Windows.
+For other platforms YMMV.

 ### Contribution guidelines ###